-Prescribing Outlook – Cost Calculator is an Excel spreadsheet based on content of New Medicines and National Developments.
+Prescribing Outlook – Cost Calculator is an implementation and budget planning tool for new medicines or licence extensions and national guidance for the next financial year (excluding cancer medicines).
 It allows crude calculations of potential costs of prescribing changes for a local population.
 It is usually published in late October every year.

 A PowerPoint presentation (coming in the new year) contains an overview of major prescribing developments with a primary care focus expected in the next 18 months.
 It is produced using information from Prescribing Outlook, and usually published after Christmas.

-New Medicines Newsletter is published monthly (usually in the first week of each month) and highlights recent significant medicines regulatory changes, new medicines monographs added to the SPS website, plus a Focus section of medicines in development for a specific disease.
+New Medicines News is published monthly (usually in the first week of each month) and highlights recent significant medicines regulatory changes.

-To find these type ‘New Medicines Newsletter’ into the search box or click here.
+To find these type ‘New Medicines News’ into the search box.

 SPS produces a list of UK new product evaluations (medicines and devices) in production, or published in the previous three years.
 It is published monthly (usually in the first week of each month).

-To find the latest copy type ‘New product evaluations’ into the search box.
+To find the latest copy type ‘New product evaluations’ into the search box or click here.

 New product launches (open access)

-Once a year, SPS produces a list of new products (medicines and devices) and formulations launched, and licence changes approved, in the previous year.
-It used to be published every January.
-From 2020, it is now published as part of Prescribing Outlook in September.
+Once a year, SPS produces a list of new products and formulations launched, and licence changes approved, in the previous year.
+It is published every February.

 Please note this list does not include every generic product launched in the UK in the previous year.